Clock icon

 If you notice swollen lips in your cat, make sure to inspect the underside to look for a rodent ulcer

-Diagnosing a rodent ulcer typically involves a thorough examination by a veterinarian.
-In some cases, a biopsy may be necessary to confirm the diagnosis and rule out other conditions like cancer or infections.
+Diagnosing a rodent ulcer involves a thorough dermatological examination by your veterinarian.
+In some cases, and depending on severity, a biopsy may be necessary to confirm the diagnosis and rule out other conditions like cancer.

-Treatment often involves managing any underlying allergies or sensitivities, as well as administering medications to control the immune response.
-This might include corticosteroids or other immunosuppressive drugs such as cyclosporine (Atopica®).
-In some cases, dietary changes may also be recommended, especially if food allergies are suspected.
+Treatment often involves managing any underlying allergies or sensitivities.
+This might include corticosteroids, such as prednisolone or other immunosuppressive drugs such as cyclosporine (Atopica®).
+In some cases, dietary changes to a restricted hypoallergenic diet may also be recommended, especially if food allergies are suspected.

 2. Lip granuloma

-Another significant cause of swollen lips in cats is lip granuloma, also a part of the eosinophilic granuloma complex.
+Another common cause of swollen lips in cats is lip granuloma, also a part of the eosinophilic granuloma complex.

 Lip granulomas in cats appear as firm, raised swellings on the lips, especially the bottom lip.
-They can sometimes be ulcerative and may look reddish or raw but often only appear as a large swelling on the bottom lips, at the midline.
+They can sometimes be ulcerative and may look reddish or raw, but often only appear as a large swelling on the bottom lip, at the midline.

 lip granuloma in cats